SILENTANALYST-SONU/SQL-DATA-WAREHOUSE-PROJECT/README.md

 ## 🌟 About Me

-Hello, my name is **SONUKUMAR YADAV**, and I am a passionate Data Analyst with a strong focus on transforming raw data into meaningful insights that drive smarter business decisions.I believe that every dataset has a story, and my role as a data analyst is to decode that story and communicate it effectively to stakeholders.
+Hello, My name is **SONUKUMAR YADAV**, and I am a passionate **Data Analyst** with a strong focus on transforming raw data into meaningful insights that drive smarter business decisions.I believe that every dataset has a story, and my role as a data analyst is to decode that story and communicate it effectively to stakeholders.

 Let's stay in touch!
 Feel free to connect with me on the following platforms:
 [![LinkedIn]